 Secretly, the head of the IDF begins launching information-warfare attacks against Japan and blaming the attacks on North Korea.
 When the U.S. intervenes, as they are obligated to under Article 9 of the Japanese Post-War Constitution, the U.S. is attacked as well, forcing North Korea to escalate the situation with a pre-emptive invasion of South Korea.
 As war erupts on the Korean Peninsula, Sam Fisher must thwart the alliance between the Japanese Admiral, a neurotic computer hacker, and the head of an international paramilitary company in order to prevent the rekindling of a massive world war in the Pacific.

-The graphics engine supports Pixel Shader 1 and 3, HDR, along with other new effects.
-We used hocbench which offers all benchmarking options through an easy GUI.
+The graphics engine supports Pixel Shader 1 and 3, HDR along with other new effects.
+We used hocbench that offers all benchmarking options through an easy GUI.
 We used the built-in "Guru3D 2" timedemo and all results are posted below, using SM1.1